jnsougata/airdrive/README.md

     - #### Returns:
       Returns None & downloads the file to the current directory
     - #### Raises:
-      - `FileNotFoundError`: If the file is not found in the drive
+      - `FileNotFound`
 ### `download_all`
 - `download_all()`
     - #### Returns:
-      - Returns None & downloads all files in the drive to the current directory
+      - Downloads all files in the drive to the current directory
 ### `upload`
 - `upload(remote_file_name, )`
     - Parameters: